clowder-framework/clowder2/docs/docs/devs/dataset-versioning.md

 ### 2. Data Models

 - **Dataset Model**: Each released dataset version will contain additional fields including:
-    - `frozen`: Boolean indicating if the dataset is released.
+    - `frozen`: Boolean indicating if the dataset is released. _False indicates the latest dataset._
-    - `frozen_version_num`: Incremental integer indicating the version number.
+    - `frozen_version_num`: Incremental integer indicating the version number. _-999 indicates the latest dataset._
     - `origin_id`: Reference to the original resource.
-If it's the first version, it will be the same as the current dataset ID.
+If it's the latest version, it will be the same as the current dataset ID.
 - **File, Folder, Metadata, Visualization, and Thumbnail Models**:
     - `frozen`: Boolean indicating if the resource is released.